damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 and moon pies than participate.

 Nashville is such a welcoming, lively city.
-We honkey tonked, Douwe had his first tater tot, and worked from a bowling alley that also had a swimming pool and served some damn good coffee.
+We honkey tonked, Douwe had his first tater tot, and we worked from a bowling alley that also had a swimming pool and served some damn good coffee.
 [John] made sure we celebrated National Mac and Cheese Day right with some Hot Hattie B’s Mac topped with their famous hot chicken.
-When they couldn’t take any more of me leaving Dolly Parton on repeat, they put on Kimmy Schmit and pretend to go to sleep.
+When they couldn’t take any more of me leaving Dolly Parton on repeat, they put on Kimmy Schmidt and pretended to go to sleep.

 ![Nashville Bowling](/images/blogimages/gitlab-in-action/nashville.jpg)

 ## Denver

-Our local hosts [Phil], [Josh], [Drew] and [Marin] were determined to show us the best Denver had to offer.
+Our local hosts [Phil] and [Josh] were determined to show us the best Denver had to offer.
+[Drew] joined our party too.
-They tried to take us to Rockies game, which unfortunately was rained out.
-We made the best of it by going got a local developer meetup.
+They tried to take us to a Rockies game, which unfortunately was rained out.
+We made the best of it by going to a local developer meetup.
 Phil and Josh welcomed us to their local WeWork and once we needed a change of scenery we moved to the bar downstairs, where we were shockingly productive, considering we were working from a brewery.